l-urk/icon307/README.md

 Type in the path inside the value data box.

-or replace with a cusotom icon.ico ... *Will only work on some versions of windows 10 as an icon file*
+Or replace with a cusotom icon.ico ... *Will only work on some versions of windows 10 as an icon file*

-Refresh and you're done
+Refresh (And restart) and you're done.